Welcome to Year 4

 - Named water bottles should be in school daily and must be taken home every day for washing.

-- PE will be on a Thursday morning so children are to come into school in their full PE kit on this day only.
+- PE will be on a Thursday and Friday so children are to come into school in their full PE kit on this day only.
 Please make sure that they have on suitable PE kit for the weather as we will usually be outside.
 Please also ensure that long hair is tied up and earrings are either removed or covered up on P.E. days as we will not be able to help children with this as we usually would have.
 We will be adding in another PE session shortly and will let you know in good time.
 If your child needs to be excused from PE, please send them with a note to avoid confusion.

 - Please note we are a NUT FREE SCHOOL, so children cannot bring any nut products to school in their packed lunches.
 We appreciate your co-operation with this.